TataSher/CV/README.md

 ### Problem Solving and Analysis

-I can quickly analyse new environments to see the necessary constraints and swiftly move on to figuring out the best way forward.
-I have plenty of experience ranging from devising a brief with the client to dealing with construction issues on site.
+I can quickly analyse new situations to see the necessary constraints and swiftly move on to figuring out the best way forward.
+The range of problems I dealt with is very broad: from devising a brief with the client to dealing with construction issues on site.

 **Key Achievements:**
 - Every architectural project has myriads of constraints ranging from client's interests, budgets, and urban planners' visions to building regulations, sustainability, and environmental concerns.
 One needs to take all of these constraints into account and create something not only passable but comfortable, beautiful, and unique.